 • Monthly docent-only enrichment sessions after training to continue learning

 • RBG Volunteer status including 10% volunteer discount (combined with member discount for a total of 20% off)

 Sharing what you know about the plants and what you love about the garden is a very rewarding experience.
 Join our team today!

 All classes run from 9am-12pm unless otherwise noted.
-The first hour of most classes will be dedicated to docent trainess, plant lectures will be open to the public.
+The first hour of most classes will be dedicated to docent trainess, plant lectures will be open to the public on a limited basis.